-Even if you only have a limited knowledge of the cocktail world, you probably have some idea about tiki-style drinks.
-For the uninitiated, a tiki bar is known for its tropical décor, often consisting of over-the-top interpretations of Polynesian and other island cultures.
-A specific set of tiki drinks typically adorn the menus, and are sipped by bar patrons in rooms adorned with tiki statues, tiki cocktail glasses, palm trees, and a lot of bamboo.
+It’s impossible not to love the colorful, kooky vibe of a tiki bar.
+For the uninitiated, a tiki bar is known for its over-the-top interpretations of Polynesian and other island cultures.
+A specific set of fruity, tropical drinks typically adorn the menus, and are sipped by bar patrons in rooms adorned with glowering wooden statues, wild glass and ceramic mugs, palm trees, and a whole lot of bamboo.

-While the décor and ambiance are important to the bar style, the tiki drinks are what draw people in.
+While the décor and ambiance are important, the delicious drinks are what keep people coming back.
 There’d be no reason to make a tiki bar if you didn’t serve classic drinks like the mai tai, jungle bird, rum runner, and painkiller.
-These island-inspired mixed drinks are often made with a rum base and are usually colorful, loaded with tropical fruit flavors, and garnished with flowers and even more tropical fruits like pineapples and cherries.
+These island-inspired drinks are often made with a rum base and loaded with tropical fruit flavors, then garnished with flowers and even more tropical fruits like pineapples and cherries.

 A History of Tiki